Enjoying A Safe Trip!

 Border Crossings

-• Know where you are at all times, follow good safety procedures and use common sense when making decisions
+• Know where you are at all times, follow good safety procedures and use common sense when making decisions.

-• Avoid traveling in well-used but unofficial trails
+• Avoid traveling on unofficial trails.

-• Do not pickup hitchhikers
+• Do not pickup hitchhikers.

 Temperature